The Latest | Israeli strikes kill at least 67 Palestinians in Gaza as Ramadan begins

 Currently:

-— Palestinians in Gaza begin Ramadan with hunger worsening and no end in sight to the Israel-Hamas war.
+— Ramadan begins in Gaza with hunger worsening and no end to the war in sight

-— Biden cajoles Netanyahu with tough talk, humanitarian concerns but Israeli PM remains dug in.
+— Muslims welcome Ramadan with a mix of joy and deep concern

-— Muslims spot Ramadan crescent moon in Saudi Arabia, meaning month of fasting starts Monday for many.
+— Houthi attack causes a blast near a container ship in the Red Sea

 — Find more of AP’s coverage at https://apnews.com/hub/israel-hamas-war